 Medically complex kids thrive best at home, so that’s where Pediatric Home Service goes to treat them.
 G Suite makes it easier by giving the clinicians secure real-time access to patient records from anywhere.
 They can update charts, file reports and check medication lists and treatments right from a patient’s home.

-If you provide ongoing in-home or hospice care, Google Apps can make that easier, too.
+If you provide ongoing in-home or hospice care, G Suite can make that easier, too.
 For increased productivity, track patient information in Google Docs or Sheets, which are automatically stored in the secure Google Drive.
 Keep diagnoses, charts, test results and other patient files in Drive, too, so authorized users can access and update all of them from anywhere using a laptop, tablet or smartphone.
 To cut back on travel, use Google Hangout video calls to meet with remote patients face to face.